-Five Asian–Australian artists share what the Year of the Tiger mean for them in a series of colourful, bright and engaging banner artworks displayed on our outdoor banner galleries.
+Five Asian–Australian artists share what the Year of the Rabbit mean for them in a series of colourful, bright and engaging banner artworks displayed on our outdoor banner galleries.

 Galleries will be in the following locations:

 Yasuko Toda: Rabbit Family on New Year’s Day

 This work, Rabbit Family on New Years’ Day, repurposes 2 Japanese visual techniques from very different ages.

 The 4panel comic (yon-komamanga), a spartan, almost haiku-like pacing often used to tell short, comical or poignant stories, and the sky gradients of Ukiyo-e, this time rendered with a hyperreal vibrancy.